angulardart/site-angulardart/src/angular/tutorial/toh-pt4.md

 Because data services are invariably asynchronous, you'll finish the page with a *Future*-based version of the data service.

-When you're done with this page, the app should look like this {% example_ref %}{% endexample_ref %}.
+When you're done with this page, the app should look like this {% example_ref %}.

 ## Where you left off